 Despite growing global efforts, women’s financial inclusion has made little progress over the past decade.
 Women continue to face greater financial exclusion and vulnerability than men, with shocks like the COVID-19 pandemic threatening to reverse some of the gains made so far.
-Closing the gender access gap in account ownership, which has remained unchanged at nine percentage points in developing economies since 2011, is necessary—but not enough.
+Closing the gender access gap in account ownership, which has remained unchanged at six percentage points in developing economies since 2011, is necessary—but not enough.
 With low account usage and inactivity keeping dormancy rates persistently high, CGAP’s approach goes further.
 We are focused on the ways financial services can actually help poor people, especially women, to do three things: generate income, access essential services, and protect basic standards of living.
 We believe that it is through improving access, usage and outcomes of financial services that women can realize economic empowerment.

 In our approach to gender equity in financial inclusion, we seek to make sense of the challenges and opportunities that pave the way to women’s financial inclusion and economic empowerment.
 Our research brings a deeper analysis around the drivers of the gender gap in account ownership, focusing on the interplay of social norms that constrain women’s activities and women’s financial inclusion, which are not well understood or tackled by most financial inclusion programming.
 We also aim to explore women’s formal and informal income-generating opportunities that add value to women’s lives and livelihoods leveraging digital solutions.
 At the same time, we apply a gender lens across all our projects and drive stakeholder influence to advance women’s financial inclusion and economic empowerment.

 CGAP places a priority on the economic empowerment of women through financial inclusion.
 We are investigating what prevailing social norms constrain women’s uptake and usage of financial services, and how financial service providers and policymakers can work towards alleviating such constraints.
 We are also looking at when the inclusion gender gap in account ownership emerges to better understand how financial inclusion programs can help women in different life stages and we continue to explore how women can navigate financial services and digital solutions in the same way as men.